adamcunnington/Streamly/docs/source/getting-started.rst

 Positional Arguments
 """"""""""""""""""""

-A stream can be anything with a read method that remembers it's position between reads.
+A stream can be anything with a read method that remembers its position between reads.
 Typically, this is an OS-level file or data from a network socket such as a HTTP response but Streamly does not care!
 The streams can either be all text or all bytes.

 In order for Streamly to meaningfully :ref:`log progress <logging>`, it must know the total length of the stream(s).
 This is not required for streamly to work but if the length is known (i.e. the web response includes a Content-Length header), you can create a :ref:`streamly.Stream <stream>` object, and then pass that as an arg to \*streams.
 For example, if the underlying stream object is a `requests.Response <http://docs.python-requests.org/en/master/user/quickstart/#response-content>`_ stream::